 DEATH_EVENT: If the patient deceased during the follow-up period

 We begin our analysis by plotting a count plot of the targer attribute.
-A corelation matrix od the various attributes to examine the feature importance.
+A correlation matrix of the various attributes to examine the feature importance.

 Time of the patient’s follow-up visit for the disease is crucial in as initial diagnosis with cardiovascular issue and treatment reduces the chances of any fatality.
 It holds and inverse relation.

 Ejection fraction is the second most important feature.
 It is quite expected as it is basically the efficiency of the heart.

 Age of the patient is the third most correlated feature.
 Clearly as heart’s functioning declines with ageing

 Next, we will examine the count plot of age.

 I spotted outliers on our dataset.
 I didn’t remove them yet as it may lead to overfitting.
 Though we may end up with better statistics.
 In this case, with medical data, the outliers may be an important deciding factor.